Tauranga (Rotorua), New Zealand

 You will witness a traditional warrior challenge (wero) and powhiri (welcome onto the marae), which will be followed by speeches of welcome and a hongi -- the pressing of noses.

 The elders or kaumatua of the tribe invite you to enter the marae, where the carvings and customs of the tribe will be explained.
-Until the arrival of the Europeans, the Maori had no written language, so much of their story was told in their intricate carvings.
+Until the arrival of the Europeans, the Maori had no written language, so much of their story was told through intricate carvings.

-Return to Mt Maunganui around the shores of beautiful Tauranga Harbour.
+Return to Mt Maunganui via the Minden Lookout and around the shores of beautiful Tauranga Harbour.

 Photography is restricted during the powhiri (welcome ceremony onto the Marae) and participants will be asked to remove their hats and shoes when entering the meetinghouse.